T0mmy29/Soumith_secureu/README.md

 ## Requirements
 - We need nmap.
 If you are using Kali Linux, then you already have nmap.
 If not, then click on the link to [install nmap](https://nmap.org/download). <br/>
 - If you dont have python installed, you can install the latest version of python from [here](https://www.python.org/downloads/). <br/>
 - You also need to have following modules.
-If you do not have any of the following modules, install them by pasting the pip command in your terminal. <br/>
+If you do not have any of the following modules, install them by pasting the pip command in your terminal, and then click enter. <br/>
       - requests - https://pypi.org/project/requests/<br/>
       - nmap - https://pypi.org/project/python-nmap/<br/>
       - dnspython - https://pypi.org/project/dnspython/